 If you are looking for innovation, look to ggplot2’s rich ecosystem of extensions.
 See a community maintained list at https://exts.ggplot2.tidyverse.org/gallery/.

 If you are new to ggplot2 you are better off starting with a systematic introduction, rather than trying to learn from reading individual documentation pages.
 Currently, there are three good places to start:

-The data visualisation and graphics forcommunication chapters in R for data science.
-R for data science is designed to give you a comprehensive introduction to the tidyverse, and these two chapters will you get up to speed with the essentials of ggplot2 as quickly as possible.
+The Data Visualisation and Graphics for communication chapters in R for Data Science.
+R for Data Science is designed to give you a comprehensive introduction to the tidyverse, and these two chapters will get you up to speed with the essentials of ggplot2 as quickly as possible.

 If you want to dive into making common graphics as quickly as possible, I recommend The R Graphics Cookbook by Winston Chang.
 It provides a set of recipes to solve common graphics problems.
-A 2nd edition will is due out in 2017.

 If you’ve mastered the basics and want to learn more, read ggplot2: Elegant Graphics for Data Analysis.
 It describes the theoretical underpinnings of ggplot2 and shows you how all the pieces fit together.
-This book helps you understand the theory that underpins ggplot2, and will help you create new types of graphic specifically tailored to your needs.
+This book helps you understand the theory that underpins ggplot2, and will help you create new types of graphics specifically tailored to your needs.
 The book is not available for free, but you can find the complete source for the book at https://github.com/hadley/ggplot2-book.